ArgusMagnus/ValheimServersideQoL/README.md

 ## Known Issues
 - Modifying the inventory size of ships causes them to stay in the air after construction, until touched by a player

+If you experience an issue, please file a report at the [github repo](https://github.com/ArgusMagnus/ValheimServersideQoL/issues).

 ## Configuration
 The configuration is loaded from `$(ValheimInstallDir)/BepInEx/config/argusmagnus.ServersideQoL.cfg`.